apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/ALTER DATABASE_EN.md

 Explain:
 After renaming the database, use REVOKE and GRANT commands to modify the corresponding user rights if necessary.
+The database's default data quota is 1024GB, and the default replica quota is 1073741824.

 ## example
 1. Setting the specified database data quota